How to get your license: Geologists

 Documentation of experience required

-Have each of the people who are verifying your experience complete an Employment and Experience Verification form (page 4 of the Geologist and Specialty License Application), and send it directly to us at the address on the form.
+Have each of the people who are verifying your experience complete an Employment and Experience Verification form (page 4 of the Geologist and/or Specialty License Application), and send it directly to us at the address on the form.

 Alternative experience credit